ansible/awx/docs/docsite/rst/administration/instances.rst

 		spec.ee_pull_credentials_secret=ee-pull-secret

-- To manage instances from the controller user interface, you must have System Administrator or System Auditor permissions.
+- To manage instances from the AWX user interface, you must have System Administrator or System Auditor permissions.

 Manage instances